Celestial Defense of Atlanta Georgia has over 30 years experience helping contractors nationwide with computer forensic and data security issues.

 By their own admission, 79 percent of corporate IT security managers think it will take them a year or more to determine the root cause of a security compromise.
 When a compromise occurs an organization simply does not have a year or more to determine the cause and take action.
-Rather the timeframe in which the cause must be determined is a matter of days if not hours and the period within which the consequence of the compromise must be known is a few weeks.
+Rather the timeframe in which the cause must be determined is a matter of days if not hours depending on the applicable statute and regulation.

 4. Forensic practices should be employed

 Although the particular issue of forensic practices was not addressed in the Ponemon survey, if management intends to pursue a legal remedy against the culprit it will be essential that the data used to determine the cause and consequence was collected and preserved so that it can be used as evidence at trial.
 In house personal are not typically familiar with those processes or experienced in presenting and defending that data at deposition or trial.
 Consequently, the best person to use for this process is an outside consultant with forensic expertise and experience.

 While many might think that a legal remedy is unlikely, one never knows about the source and the consequence until the analysis is performed.
 Remarkably the source could be a competitor, a vendor, a former employee or even a current employee.
 In fact, it could be any number of possible entities where legal action could offer a desirable remedy after the results were known.